moe221/100_days_of_code/README.md

-# 100_days_of_code
+# Small GUI Projects
-This will be the collection of some of the small projects im doing as part of the #100_days_of_code challenge.
+This will be the collection of some of the small projects im doing to practice GUI's.
 I will update this repo as i go along.

 <br />